Icahn retreats from Apple battle on stock buybacks

 Icahn had been trying to drum up support for a non-binding proposal urging Apple Inc. to spend at least $50 billion buying back its shares during the fiscal year ending in September.
 The idea faced mounting opposition from other stockholders who supported the company’s board.

-To hit Icahn’s target, Apple’s board would have had to increase the volume of stock buybacks authorized under a program unveiled last year.
+To hit Icahn’s target, Apple’s board would have had to increase the volume of a stock buybacks authorized under a program unveiled last year as a way to funnel more cash to shareholders.
 That plan allows Apple to spend $60 billion on its stock through December 2015.
 The company only had $37 billion still left for stock purchases under that plan as it began the fiscal year.

-Apple CEO Tim Cook said the company spent $14 billion buying back stock in the past two weeks.
-Shares had dropped 8 percent following a quarterly earnings report that disappointed Wall Street.
+In the past two weeks, Apple CEO Tim Cook said the company spent $14 billion buying back stock after the shares fell by 8 percent following quarterly earnings report that disappointed Wall Street.

 Icahn cited Apple’s recent flurry of stock repurchases as one of the reasons for his change of heart.

 “We are pleased that Tim and the board have exhibited the ‘opportunistic’ and ‘aggressive’ approach to share repurchases that we hoped to instill with our proposal,” Icahn wrote in an open letter to Apple’s shareholders.
 He also said he is excited about Cook’s pledge to release new products this year that will expand Apple’s line-up beyond smartphones, tablets and personal computers.

 Apple’s stock gained $9.46, or nearly 2 percent, to $529.14 in afternoon trading.
 The stock remains about 25 percent below its peak reached in September 2012.
 Investors are fretting about Apple’s slowing growth amid tougher competition in the mobile device market.